-1. Design deficiencies: Here the problem lies within the design.
-In these defects the buildings or systems designed by architects and engineers don't work as intended, or as expected.
+- Design deficiencies: Here the problem lies in the design.
+In these defects, the buildings or systems designed by architects and engineers don't work as intended, or as expected.

-2. Product or Material Insufficiencies: Despite proper design and installation, the issues happen because the product or materials used were defective or damaged.
-This could also be materials that are inferior quality or standard and may not function or last as long as expected.
+- Product or Material Insufficiencies: Despite proper design and installation, the issues happen because the product or materials used were defective or damaged.
+This could also be materials that are inferior in quality or standard and may not function or last as long as expected.

-4. Operation and Maintenance: Once construction is complete, it's critical that the construction be maintained effectively.
+- Operation and Maintenance: Once construction is complete, it's critical that the construction is maintained effectively.
 Exterior sealants may only last 4-5 years depending on the environment.
 Without proper maintenance failed sealants can cause water intrusion, most commonly around windows and doors.

 With today's evolving technology, improvements in building materials emerge faster than building codes can be updated.
 For instance, increasing uses of solar panel systems aren't addressed in many commercial roof specifications.
 Things like wind-loads or weight capacities are leading designers to follow codes that may no longer be relevant.
 These innovations satisfy consumer's demands for more eco-friendly products, but on the flip side, they expose contractors to liability for unintended results.

 Here are a few thoughts for contractors to consider regarding construction defect claims: